Aeta people: Ancestral lands

 Aetas are found in Zambales, Tarlac, Pampanga, Panay, Bataan, and Nueva Ecija, but were forced to move to resettlement areas in Pampanga and Tarlac following the devastating Mount Pinatubo eruption in June 1991.

 Some Aeta communities have received government land titles recognizing their claims to their ancestral lands.

+Parts of Mabalacat City in Pampanga and Bamban town in Tarlac are covered by a Certificate of Ancestral Domain Title (CADT) issued in 2006 to Aeta communities by the National Commission on Indigenous Peoples (NCIP).

-A total of 454 Aeta families in Floridablanca, Pampanga, received their Certificate of Ancestral Domain Title (CADT) on May 27, 2009.
+A total of 454 Aeta families in Floridablanca, Pampanga, received their CADT on May 27, 2009.
 The title covers about 7,440 hectares in San Marcelino and Brgy.
 Batiawan in Zambales and barangays Mawakat and Nabuklod in Floridablanca.
-It was the first time clean ancestral domain titles were distributed by the National Commission on Indigenous Peoples (NCIP).
+It was the first time clean ancestral domain titles were distributed by the NCIP.

 A CADT was awarded to 1,501 Aeta families in Botolan, Zambales, on January 14, 2010.
 The area covers 15,860 hectares that include the four barangays of Villar, Burgos, Moraza and Belbel in Botolan, Zambales.

 The Aeta Abellen community of Sitio Maporac, Barangay New San Juan, Cabangan, Zambales, received the first Philippine's first Certificate of Ancestral Domain Claim (CADC) on March 8, 1996.
 The CADT was acquired 16 years later in December 2010.

 On May 31, 2022, 848 Aeta families belonging to the Ayta Mag-indi and Ayta Mag-antsi groups were issued their CADT by the NCIP, after the title was approved in 2009.
 The CADT covers the Pampanga towns of Camias, Diaz, Inararo, Villa Maria and Sapang Uwak in Porac; Sapang Bato in Angeles City; and parts of Floridablanca.
 The CADT also includes San Marcelino town in Zambales.

 Dumagat-Remontado communities inhabit the Sierra Madre mountain range in Rizal and Quezon.
 Their ancestral domain claims cover parts of the Sierra Madre mountain range.
 A CADT was issued to Dumagat families in Gabaldon town, Nueva Ecija, in December 2021.

+The Pastolan Aeta community owns a CADT covering 4,200 hectares of land, including parts of the Subic Bay Freeport.

 Nevertheless, Aeta communities face difficulties in getting ancestral domain titles.
 Aetas of Tarlac, for example, have failed to get titles for 18,000 hectares of land in Capas despite applications for CADT filed in 1999, 2014, and 2019.

+Tensions over ancestral land use have ensued over natural disasters, renewable energy projects, mining, and forced relocation.